-- wherever possible, to talk to parents, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place the member of staff or others at risk (i.e. sexual abuse, forced marriage or fabricated illness) - whether to make a child protection referral to Kirklees Multi-Agency Safeguarding Hub (MASH) because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately.
+wherever possible, to talk to parents, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place the member of staff or others at risk (i.e. sexual abuse, forced marriage or fabricated illness) whether to make a child protection referral to Kirklees - Duty and Advice Team as required because a child is suffering or is likely to suffer significant harm and if this needs to be undertaken immediately.